joshuaehill/jitterentropy-library/PR.md

 2. With this new JEnt behavior the underlying variation that is being assessed is essentially governed by a small amount of hardware.
 As such, unrelated software changes are unlikely to significantly alter this behavior, so an assessment on a system using this new behavior is expected to be more durable than an assessment of the base JEnt behavior.
 In comparison, with the base JEnt behavior, the observed emergent behavior could be significantly impacted by apparently unrelated software or loading changes.

 3. Even the relatively simple memory I/O timing used by the primary noise source in the new JEnt behavior can resolve in a number of ways (predominantly L1 cache, L2 cache, L3 cache, and RAM I/O), each with their own sub-distribution.
 In the updated JEnt behavior we are able to identify the specific sub-distribution that we are interested in and configure the noise source so that it only outputs values from this sub-distribution.
 Once we have this relatively simpler timing distribution, health testing becomes dramatically more powerful and statistical assessment becomes dramatically more meaningful.
-This approach may also reduce the need for data translation: in the [Worked Example](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/README.md), no translation was required to reduce the symbol size.
+This approach may also reduce the need for data translation: in the [Worked Examples](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/README.md), no translation was required to reduce the symbol size.
 With the base JEnt behavior the tester is directed to analyze the lower byte of the data, essentially superimposing possibly dozens of distinct sub-distributions (each of which resulted from the timing differences experienced during different sets of events, each with their own associated timing distributions!)
 Such translation approaches are unlikely to yield meaningful assessments when using the SP 800-90B estimators, as consecutive raw data symbols may have been drawn from completely different sub-distributions, each of which may have quite different behavior.

-4. The new JEnt behavior is much more conservative than can be configured in the base JEnt package.
-In the Worked Example, the setting `JENT_MEMORY_DEPTH_EXP = 11` leads to outputting one raw noise sample from the primary noise source per 3071.5 raw symbols sampled (on average), and for the Worked Example the entropy analysis supports the notion that there are 3.5 bits of min entropy per decimated output.
+4. The new JEnt behavior supports much more conservative than can be configured in the base JEnt package.
+As an example, in the "Essentially IID" Worked Example, the setting `JENT_MEMORY_DEPTH_EXP = 11` leads to outputting one raw noise sample from the primary noise source per 3071.5 raw symbols sampled (on average), and for this Worked Example the entropy analysis supports the notion that there are 4.2 bits of min entropy per decimated output.
 This suggests that an undecimated data stream could instead be used so long as

-	$$osr \geq \left\lceil \frac{3071.5}{3.5} \right\rceil = 878$$
+	$$osr \geq \left\lceil \frac{3071.5}{4.2} \right\rceil = 732$$

-	(as the Worked Example analysis supports an average claim of 1 bit of min entropy per 878 undecimated raw symbols).
+	(as the Worked Example analysis supports an average claim of 1 bit of min entropy per 732 undecimated raw symbols).
 The base JEnt library does not support `osr` settings greater than 20.

 5. The new JEnt behavior provides a library that is **at least as good** as the base JEnt behavior.
 The overall timing is still integrated into the conditioning function, it just isn't credited as providing entropy (it is considered output from an *additional noise source*).
 All data (including decimated data and data that is not from the identified sub-distribution) is similarly integrated as *supplemental data* provided to the conditioning function, but not credited as providing any entropy.